 In her commitment to pedagogy, she’s a professor in and out of academia.
 She teaches various experimental workshops which are related to the performing arts and its benefits and practical application to other disciplines.
 Working in spaces like Promaestro Foundation or Matadero Madrid.

 She possesses a great amount of experience in theatre; in university she was given an award for her first work as a director for an adaptation of Strindberg’s classic work, Miss Julie.
 She was the founder and worked as the director of the theatre company, Teatro al Punto Producciones and the Vice President of Venezia Teatro, a company dedicated to the reinterpretation of classical texts.
 She has collaborated with other companies who work in unconventional spaces.
 She belongs to the network of the Spanish National Drama Centre, La Vía del Actor.
-Nowardays she is leading a project Descarriadas, written by Laila Ripoll.
+Nowardays she is leading the project Descarriadas, written by Laila Ripoll.

 Paloma is also a graphic designer, designing corporate branding for various companies.
 She places emphasis on meticulous and detail oriented work, possessing a clear understanding of the communicative aim of all of her design work as a marketing strategy.